20LitersAdmin/filterbuildscheduler/README.md

 8. Inventory#edit uses Websockets for real-time page changes when multiple users are performing an inventory at once.

 **Current:**
-- `technologies/:id/tree` as a visual of the Assembly tree, with pics!
-- NEXT: Re-build `TechnologyController#items`
-- NEXT: MaterialsPart allows for duplicates.
-Prevent this.
 - NEXT: Inventory flow && Count creation

 #### After 1st deployment: